Strong LensIng and Cluster Evolution (SLICE) with JWST: Early Results, Lens Models, and High-Redshift Detections: Strong Lensing Mass Modeling

 \subsubsection{PSZ1\,G091.83$+$26.11}

-We use two algorithms to construct preliminary lens models of PSZ1\,G091.83$+$26.11 (PSZ1G09), located at $z=0.822$.
-We identify in this field a total of 12 systems, of which five are considered secure systems of multiple images and the rest are candidates or galaxy-galaxy lensing features.
+We construct a preliminary lens model of PSZ1\,G091.83$+$26.11 (PSZ1G09), located at $z=0.822$, using both \lenstool\ and \wslap.
+The \lenstool\ model is optimized with a total of 5 lensed source galaxies (19 multiple images and 89 strong lensing constraints).
+The \wslap\ model is optimized with a total of two sources (9 multiple images and 71 strong lensing constraints).
+An additional 7 candidate lensed source galaxies or galaxy-galaxy lensing instances are identified within the field of view, but are not used in either model.
 There are no spectroscopic redshifts available for lensed galaxies in this field at the time of writing.
+Both models are constructed using the same 217 cluster member galaxies.